 3. St. Lucia Day

 This year, Dec.
-13, 2013, will mark St. Lucia Day in Sweden and Denmark.
+13, 2015, marked St. Lucia Day in Sweden and Denmark.
 This Swedish tradition is linked back to a folkloric figure named Lucia, who brought light to the country during the dark winter days.
 The annual candlelit procession has origins back into the late 1700s but the tradition became more popular in the 1900s, according to the Swedish Institute's website.

 For the yearly march, a competition takes place to name the national Lucia.
 Each town names their own Lucia as well.
 On Lucia Day the chosen girls and boys dress in long white robes with red sashes and carry some variety of a candle.
 The girls typically wear a wreath of lit candles on their heads.

 The day consists of singing the holiday's songs, eating ginger snap cookies and drinking glogg, a Scandinavian traditional Christmas drink.

 While these have become a staple for the Christmas holiday, perhaps one of the largest nativity scenes is set up in Saint Peter's Square in Rome, Italy.
 Just outside Saint Peter's Basilica, also accompanied by a large Christmas tree, the life-size scene is not unveiled until Christmas Eve.